 The practicalities of betting here are spot on.

-The website is big and bold in its design (with Peter Schmeichel as a very smiley brand ambassador), making the most of what BetConstruct has to offer across both the sportsbook and the casino.
+The website is big and bold in its design, making the most of what the TG Lab platform has to offer across both the sportsbook and the casino.

 The level of technical detail on display from one page to the next outshines some other bookies of the same level without clogging up the interface, and while there are one or two fiddly extra menu’s and the like, they tend to enhance the experience rather than slow it down.

-You can jump easily from the sportsbook to the casino, the live casino, promotions, or dedicated esports section of the site, although I would say that page loads could be improved.
+You can jump easily from the sportsbook to the casino, the live casino, promotions, or dedicated blog section of the site, although I would say that page loads could be improved.

 There is no mobile app yet either which they would do well to remedy, but the site works perfectly on a mobile browser so as long as there is wifi or your data allowance can handle it you won’t have any issues betting on mobile.